agro23/styling-with-classes/README.md

 _A starter set of webpages written at home for Epicodus._
 _This is a series of webpages to work with CSS concepts._
 _They are intended to practice CSS features such as classes._
-_Included so far are paragraphs.html and fido.html_
+_Included so far are paragraphs.html, fido.html, cupcakeheaven.html and its other pages_
+_as well as stylesheets for all of them._

+_NOTE: cupcakeheaven.html has images, text and links._
+_Also: Three elements (<strong>, <a> and <h2> are of class 'flashy'_ _and there is a class called best to highlight a featured flavor._

 ## Setup/Installation Requirements